BreakBuildGames/breakbuildgames_blog/content/blog/youtube_vs_blogging/index.md

 ### Opportunities Through YouTube

 YouTube can also help to open up many opportunities.
-You can connect with your fellow content creators, or even collaborate with them.
-Your viewers might also want to support you, either by contributing to the projects in different ways, or by supporting you financially via Patreon.
+You can connect with your fellow content creators or even collaborate with them.
+Your viewers might also want to support you, either by contributing to the projects in different ways or by supporting you financially via Patreon.

 Even with a low subscriber count, a loyal following can provide early feedback on a demo, or help to reach the 10-reviews threshold on Steam to get a rating, which